 - Atumashi Monastery – a huge grandiose structure surrounded by five graduated rectangular terraces.
 It was considered one of Southeast Asia’s most magnificent building

 - Kuthodaw pagoda – the world’s largest book built by the stones, each leaf is actually a marble slab, inscribed on both sides & was built during the reign of King Mindon.

-Day 9: Hsipaw trekking (Day 1, trek to Palaung hill tribe village and tea plantation)
+Day 9: Hsipaw trekking (Day 1, Hard Mountain Trek)

-- After breakfast at your hotel, your guide will pick you up at 8:30 am.
+- After breakfast at your hotel, the trekking guide will pick you up at 8:00 am.

-- At your own leisure for the rest of the evening and overnight in Hsipaw.
+- Upon arrival at the hotel, at your own leisure for the rest of the evening and overnight in Hsipaw.

 Day 11: Hsipaw – Pyin Oo Lwin (Train ride via Gokhteik Viaduct)

 - Check out after breakfast at the hotel.
 Then, transfer to train station to embark on a scenic rail journey towards Pyin Oo Lwin.
 (ETD: about 9:30am)

 - Through the dense forest, you will see the highlight of your rail journey – Gokteik Viaduct.
 Built by the colonial British, this spectacular bridge stands 100m above the ground and nearly 700m long.
 Bridge your thoughts to the past and soak up in the atmosphere of bygone colonial days.

 - Evening arrival in Pyin Oo Lwin and transfer to your hotel for check-in.